vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 # Swift 3 Linux tutorial - part 2

-In this tutorial we will continue exploring Zewo framewrok, focusing this time on:
+In this tutorial we will continue exploring more advanced parts of Zewo framework, including:

+* concurrency
 * JSON handling
-* coroutines
+* communication via channels

 ## Coroutines